Formal Verification of Quantum Programs: Theory, Tools and Challenges: Formal Quantum Verification Methods

-While this a useful tool for this purpose, it is an example in highlighting the difference in what the other tools described are trying to achieve.
+While the ZX-calculus is a useful tool for low-level verification, it is an example in highlighting the difference in what the other tools described are trying to achieve.
 The ZX-calculus is useful for optimising circuits and showing the equivalence of circuits.
-It can be used to verify properties of simple circuits, such as the teleportation protocol \cite{Coecke11}, however it can not be used to prove complex properties about the execution of circuits.
+It can be used to verify properties of simple circuits, such as the teleportation protocol \cite{Coecke11}.

+However, recently, the ZX-calculus has also been used to verify some properties of oracle-based algorithms \cite{Carette2021}.
+As research continues into the ZX-calculus, the calculus may reach a point where it can be used to represent programs.
+The Scalable ZX-calculus \cite{Carette2019} can represent circuits with a parameterised number of qubits and is used in \cite{Carette2021} to represent quantum algorithms.
+The ZX-calculus has several other applications\footnote{Such as usage in circuit optimisation, surface codes and measurement-based quantum computation.} and a much more in-depth introduction can be found in \cite{deWetering2020}.

+\begin{example} Here we first give a few rewrite rules from \cite{Backens17} in Figure~\ref{fig:rewrite}.
+Whilst many different rewrite rules can be used, these are a few key ones for this example.

+Using these rules, it is now possible to show optimisations of different circuits.
+For example, we can use the rewrite rules to show that applying two Hadamard gates to a circuit is the same as doing nothing (performing the identity operation).
+This derivation is given in Figure~\ref{fig:derive}.